 Then, to make things worse, tests showed that the new computers were even slower than the ones they were to replace.
 But the state moved forward with the project until 1994 when it had to admit failure and end the project.
 The San Francisco Chronicle reported that the project cost the state $49 million, and a state audit found that the DMV violated contracting laws and regulations.

 The problem here is a project that isn’t following regulations.
 All projects must go through a process of due diligence, and legal and regulatory constraints must be part of that process.
 If the state had done that and the contract bidding process invited more than one firm to the table, then a costly mess could have been avoided, and our wait at the DMV might actually have become shorter.

 While we didn’t have an example, there are many projects that fail because they’re not equipped with the right tools for the job.
-ProjectManager.com is a cloud-based project management software that gives project managers and their teams everything they need to plan, monitor and report on their project.
-Don’t let your next project fail; try ProjectManager.com with this free 30-day trial.
+ProjectManager is online project management software that gives project managers and their teams everything they need to plan, monitor and report on their project.
+Don’t let your next project fail; try ProjectManager with this free 30-day trial.